 A visit to a breast screening unit usually takes less than 30 minutes and the mammogram only take a few minutes.
 More information on the screening process can be found here

 The main benefit of the breast screening programme is the reduction in mortality from breast cancer.
-Screening saves about 1 life from breast cancer for every 200 women who are screened.
+Screening saves about 1 women from dying of breast cancer for every 200 women who are screened.
 This adds up to about 1,300 lives saved from breast cancer each year in the UK.

 The cancers detected in screened women are smaller and are less likely to be treated by total mastectomy, or to require chemotherapy.